ramirezlab/AlzyFinder/README.md

 ## Citation
 (Back to [Table of contents](#table-of-contents))

-The authors of the [Alzyfinder Platform](https://www.alzyfinder-platform.udec.cl) received public funding from the following funders:
+The authors of the [AlzyFinder Platform](https://www.alzyfinder-platform.udec.cl) received public funding from the following funders:
 * Agencia Nacional de Investigación y DEsarrollo - Chile (Grant Number Fondecyt Regular 1220656)

-If you make use of the [Alzyfinder Platform](https://www.alzyfinder-platform.udec.cl) material in scientific publications, please cite our respective articles:
+If you make use of the [AlzyFinder Platform](https://www.alzyfinder-platform.udec.cl) material in scientific publications, please cite our respective articles:
 * Pending....

-It will help measure the impact of the [Alzyfinder Platform](https://www.alzyfinder-platform.udec.cl) and future funding!!!
+It will help measure the impact of the [AlzyFinder Platform](https://www.alzyfinder-platform.udec.cl) and future funding!!!

 This repository was inspired and adapted from [TeachOpenCADD](https://github.com/dominiquesydow/TeachOpenCADD).